Skip to content

 Purpose: Spaced-repetition style knowledge items (facts, vocabulary, formulas).

 Key principles: 1.
 SM-2 scheduling: Reviews follow the SuperMemo-2 algorithm.
 2. Stateful per card: Each card stores its current interval, repetition count, easiness factor, and next review date.
 3. Quality-driven: User ratings map to quality scores and directly update the SM-2 state.
+4. Verified recall gate: SRS practice is not by itself a mastery proof.
+A memorization node is complete only after every required card has been answered correctly in a learning-coach/GPT-led hard recall test.
+5. Learner-triggered testing: The learner can start this hard recall test at any time from the active memorization goal, not only when the SRS queue is empty.

 State model

-Each card stores a compact review state: - interval: days until next review - repetition: consecutive successful reviews - ef: easiness factor - nextReview: timestamp (ms) for the next scheduled review
+The SRS practice lane stores: - interval: days until next review - repetition: consecutive successful reviews - ef: easiness factor - nextReview: timestamp (ms) for the next scheduled review

 Scheduling logic (SM-2)